furysport/furya-upgrade/README.md

 </Step>
 <Step title="💪 Contribute" >
     Furya is not just a blockchain; it's a growing community focused on sports and gaming in Web3.
 We're looking for developers like you to help us build and improve our open-source platform.
 Whether you're working on your own or in a small team, there's a place for you here.

-    - **Open-Source Community**: Check out Furya's GitHub to see where you can contribute.
-Every bit of input helps, whether it's fixing a bug, adding a feature, or just improving documentation.
-    - **Access Resources Easily**: Find everything you need to get started, including documentation and community support, to help turn your ideas into reality.
-    - **Your Work Recognized**: We appreciate all contributions and ensure you get the recognition you deserve.
-It's about building something meaningful together.
 </Step>
 </Steps>